sendgmale/FairPreprocessor/ReadMe.md

+<h1> FairPreprocessor </h1>

+This is a repository of work 'FairPreprocessor: Better Fairness via Addressing Imbalanced Data through Synthetic Data Generation and Mitigating Biased Label

 We utilized nine publicly available datasets.
 All datasets are available in the **Dataset** folder, except below, which were excluded due to size limitations.

 They can be obtained from the below URLs.